andongluis/andongluis.github.io/_projects/2019-scales-stuff.md

 ---
-title: "SCALES2"
+title: "SCALES"
 collection: projects
 type: "Project"
-permalink: /projects/scales2
+permalink: /projects/scales
 venue: "UNAM, C3"
 date: 2019-01-01
 location: "Mexico City, Mexico"
 ---

-I am involved in doing ddevelopment for scales22
+I am involved in doing ddevelopment for scales

 During my last semester as an undergraduate at the University of Michigan, I was the lead instructional aide for the Introduction to Machine Learning (EECS 445) course.
 In addition to helping the instructor supervise the teaching staff and manage logistic planning, I sided with planning course content, writing assignments, designing exams, and overall logistic support.
 I also: